gitnassima20/study-buddy/README.md

 A mobile app that allows users to find others studying the same topic

 ## Tech Stack
--Flutter
+- Flutter
--Supabase
+- Supabase

 ## Key Features

 ### Authentication
-- [] Implement Sign up & Sign in
+- [x] Implement Sign up & Sign in.
-- [] Setting up Study topic and Save it to profile
+- [] Setting up Study topic and Save it to profile.
-- [] Sign in by google (optional)
+- [] Sign in by google (optional).

 ### Real-Time Study Buddy Matching
 - [] Show users studying the same topic, in real time